AO-devgroup/Attorney-Online-Client/README.md

 this project uses QT 5.7

-you will need to make a qt project then add these files to the project. not tested, someone please do.
+you will need to make a qt project then add these files to the project.
+Then, you need to add characters/ and background/ from a vanill ao installation

 nothing is networked yet, but clicking "connect" will bring up a prototype playing window